srujan-landeri/HACX/Datasets/README.md

 ## Datasets

-The training dataset used in this paper is CSE-CIC-IDS 2017 and 2018 Data Set.
-These datasets are valuable resources for training and testing our Zero-day Attack Detection and Prevention System.
+The training dataset used in this paper is CSE-CIC-IDS 2018 Data Set.
+These datasets are valuable resources for training and testing the Zero-day Attack Detection and Prevention System.
 They contain a diverse range of intrusion types and provide the foundation for our model's accuracy and effectiveness.

 ### Dataset Details